-- Part I: [2 points] Turn off all the sources in the circuit of Figure 1 and find the equivalent resistance as seen from terminals (A) and (B). - Part II: [3 points] Turn off the voltage source and compute the open-circuit voltage as seen from terminals (A) and (B) using association of resistors, current division, and Ohm's law. - Part III: [3 points] Turn off the current source and compute the open-circuit voltage as seen from terminals (A) and (B) using association of resistors and voltage division. - Part IV: [2 points] Use superposition and your answers to Parts I-III to determine the Thévenin equivalent of the circuit as seen from terminals (A) and (B).
+- Part I: [3 points] Turn off all the sources in the circuit of Figure 1 and find the equivalent resistance as seen from terminals (A) and (B). - Part II: [3 points] Turn off the voltage source and compute the open-circuit voltage as seen from terminals (A) and (B) using association of resistors, equivalent sources, and voltage division. - Part III: [2 points] Turn off the current source and compute the open-circuit voltage as seen from terminals (A) and (B) using association of resistors and voltage division. - Part IV: [2 points] Use superposition and your answers to Parts I-III to determine the Thévenin equivalent of the circuit as seen from terminals (A) and (B). - Part V: [Extra 1 point] How would your answer to Part IV be different if the resistor R_3 was not present (i.e., substitute it by a short circuit)?